webrecorder/web-replay-gen/README.md

 #### `archivesPath` [_Build-time Only_]

-Path to web archive files.
+Path to local web archive files.

 </summary>